ibm-cloud-docs/Cloudant/api/search.md

 if 100 strings are indexed,
 and one number,
 then the index cannot be used for `count` operations.
-You can check the type by using the '`typeof`' operator, and convert it by using the `parseInt`,
+You can check the type by using the `typeof` operator, and convert it by using the `parseInt`,
 `parseFloat`,
 or `.toString()` functions.